 We will discuss why this happens.
 We will also analyze the true reasons of the main market participants while trading near the levels and we will take the examples.

-- The essence of the second property of levels
+- Trading.
+The essence of the second property of levels

 - EURAUD.
-Examples of the second property implementation.
+Examples of the second property of support and resistance levels implementation.
 Flats

 - EURAUD.
 Examples of the second property implementation.
 Short-term correction

 - EURUSD.
-Examples of the second property implementation.
+Examples of the second property implementation in the FOREX market.
 Pullback

 When the price comes to the important support or resistance level, a correction or the market reversal can start or a temporary movement slowdown can take place.

 This property of levels is especially important when analyzing large timeframes.
 If the market enters such resistance or support zone a sideways trend can form on smaller timeframes.